Understanding Common Health Concerns In Adult Dogs

 2.1 Periodontal Disease

 Periodontal disease is one of the most common dental problems in dogs.
 It occurs due to the accumulation of plaque and tartar on the teeth, leading to gum infections, tooth loss, and potentially affecting the overall health of your dog.
-Regular brushing, dental cleanings, and providing appropriate chew toys can help prevent the development of periodontal disease and maintain good oral health.
+Regular , dental cleanings, and providing appropriate chew toys can help prevent the development of periodontal disease and maintain good oral health.

 2.2 Tooth Decay